SiggiSmara/BiocratesSOPs/README.md

-# BiocratesSOPs
+# Biocrates SOPs
-Initial test of combining Neo4j and Shiny
+Initial test of combining Neo4j and Shiny in the context of